2nd Armoured Division (United Kingdom): April

-Early on 3 April, the 3rd Armoured Brigade reached Antelat (~31 mi northeast of Agedabia, and half way to Msus), and had been located by German aerial reconnaissance.
+Early on 3 April, the 3rd Armoured Brigade reached Antelat (~31 mi northeast of Agedabia, and halfway to Msus), and had been located by German aerial reconnaissance.
 Unknown to the division, the bulk of the German 5th Light Division had halted near Bir el Ageradt and was focused on resupplying, although German and Italian detachments were ordered to probe the southern flank of the 2nd Armoured Division and reconnoitre towards Msus.
 In the afternoon, the movements of the 3H and the 6RTR caused alarm and confusion within the 5RTR, which at first believed them to be German.
 The RAF then reported Axis forces approaching Msus, the site of the main divisional supply dump.
 The 3rd Armoured Brigade, along with some elements of the Support Group, were ordered to move to Msus to deal with the hostile force.
 However, the division was crippled by a breakdown in communication, resulting in conflicting, late, and missed orders.
 None of the division arrived at Msus during the day.
 It was established late in the afternoon that the RAF had mistakenly identified friendly vehicles in the area as the enemy.
 By the end of the day, the 3rd Armoured Brigade had been reduced to 18 light tanks, 26 M13s, and 12 cruisers.

 On 4 April, Axis forces entered Benghazi, which had been abandoned by the Allies.
 During the day, divisional artillery fire halted German reconnaissance forces near Charruba.
 At midday, Lieutenant-General Richard O'Connor (GOC British Troops in Egypt) arrived at the front and held a meeting with the senior commanders in Cyrenaica, including Gambier-Parry, who opined that the Axis forces would not attempt a further advance now that Benghazi had been taken.
 However, the decision was made to withdraw from the Jebel Achdar, and for the 2nd Armoured Division to concentrate at Mechili to protect the withdrawal of the Australian infantry.
 Brigadier Edward Vaughan's recently arrived 3rd Indian Motor Brigade was ordered to secure Mechili, an old Italian stone-and-mud colonial fort ringed by trenches, to ensure it was in Allied hands when the division arrived.
 Communication failures impeded the division's withdrawal during the day, and further tanks were lost from breakdowns.
 A supply convoy dispatched for the division was attacked by 18 Axis aircraft, and destroyed with the loss of 1,600 impgal of fuel.
 By the end of the day, the 5RTR had nine cruiser tanks, and the 6RTR had nine M13s.
 The following day, alarmist reports suggested Axis armoured forces had passed Msus; but the KDG, and other Allied units, verified that this was not the case.
 The tank sightings turned out to be the 2nd Armoured Division.
 In reality, the nearest Axis unit was 20 mi from Msus.